 Where to find CIP Code on I-20 ?

-CIP Code importance for 24 month OPT Extension
+Bitter Experience on CIP Code for 24 month OPT Extension

 Do you have any similar OPT extension experience to share ?